Terry-Su/tsdict/README.md

 # tsdict
-An flexible and abundant dict
+A flexible and abundant dict